MoadE2002/cybersecurity-in-AI-data-poisoning-and-evasion-attacks-demonstration-and-research/README.md

 - Dr. Hnini Abdelhalim for project supervision
 - Dr Saul Johnson (previously at NHL Stenden) for his impressive and inspiring data poisoning python project
-- SecML Project Team for their excellent machine learning security library
-- TensorFlow team for their comprehensive framework